-- (1) If the patent application conforms with the requirements of Section 37, Paragraph one of this Law, the Patent Office shall take the decision regarding the grant of a patent.
-The decision shall be notified in writing to the applicant, as well as a time limit of three months shall be determined during which the State fee for the patent publication and registration in the Patent Register shall be paid.
-If the State fee has been paid, the Patent Office shall publish the notification regarding the grant of a patent in the Official Gazette of the Patent Office in a time period as short as possible.
-Concurrently, the Patent Office shall prepare a full patent publication including the bibliographic data of the patent, abstract of the invention, description of the invention, claims and, if necessary, drawings. - (2) The notification shall include: - 1) information regarding the inventor (unless he or she has waived the right to be mentioned), owner of the patent and the representative (if there is such); - 2) title of the invention; - 3) indices of the international patent classification; - 4) number and date of the patent application, date of making the application public and the patent number (publication number in accordance with Section 35, Paragraph three, Clause 4 of this Law); - 5) information regarding the priority; and - 6) patent claims. - (3) The notification regarding the grant of a patent shall be published concurrently with the publication of the patent application if the decision regarding the grant of the patent has been taken prior to the end of the time limit referred to in Section 35, Paragraphs one and four of this Law. - (4) The patent shall be registered in the Patent Register concurrently with the publication of the notification regarding the grant of a patent in the Official Gazette of the Patent Office.
-The Patent Office shall issue a patent to the owner of the patent whose sample shall be determined by the Cabinet. - (5) The patent shall not be granted if the applicant has not paid the State fee for the patent publication and registration in the Patent Register within the specified time limit in accordance with Paragraph one of this Section. - (6) The owner of the patent shall inform the Patent Office without delay on any amendments or mistakes detected in the information relating to the grant of a patent, regarding a change to the given name (name) of the owner or regarding the change of a representative.
-If the determined State fee has been paid, the Patent Office shall include the permissible amendments in the Patent Register, publish the notification regarding the made amendments in the Official Gazette of the Patent Office and send to the owner of the patent.
-Mistakes made by the Patent Office shall be corrected free of charge.
-[14 October 2010]
+(1) If the patent application conforms with the requirements of Section 37, Paragraph one of this Law, the Patent Office shall take the decision regarding the grant of a patent.
+The decision shall be notified in writing to the applicant, as well as a time limit of three months shall be determined during which the fee for the patent publication and registration in the Patent Register shall be paid.
+If the fee has been paid, the Patent Office shall publish the notification regarding the grant of a patent in the Official Gazette of the Patent Office in a time period as short as possible.
+Concurrently, the Patent Office shall prepare a full patent publication including the bibliographic data of the patent, abstract of the invention, description of the invention, claims and, if necessary, drawings.

+(2) The notification shall include:

+1) information regarding the inventor (unless he or she has waived the right to be mentioned), owner of the patent and the representative (if there is such);

+2) title of the invention;

+3) indices of the international patent classification;

+4) number and date of the patent application, date of making the application public and the patent number

+(publication number in accordance with Section 35, Paragraph three, Clause 4 of this Law);

+5) information regarding the priority; and

+6) patent claims.

+(3) The notification regarding the grant of a patent shall be published concurrently with the publication of the patent application if the decision regarding the grant of the patent has been taken prior to the end of the time limit referred to in Section 35, Paragraphs one and four of this Law.

+(4) The patent shall be registered in the Patent Register concurrently with the publication of the notification regarding the grant of a patent in the Official Gazette of the Patent Office.
+The Patent Office shall issue a patent to the owner of the patent whose sample shall be determined by the Cabinet.

+(5) The patent shall not be granted if the applicant has not paid the fee for the patent publication and registration in the Patent Register within the specified time limit in accordance with Paragraph one of this Section.

+(6) The owner of the patent shall inform the Patent Office without delay on any amendments or mistakes detected in the information relating to the grant of a patent, regarding a change to the given name (name) of the owner or regarding the change of a representative.
+If the determined fee has been paid, the Patent Office shall include the permissible amendments in the Patent Register, publish the notification regarding the made amendments in the Official Gazette of the Patent Office and send to the owner of the patent.
+Inclusion of information regarding appointing or removal of a representative, amendments to information on the representative, and also corrections of mistakes made by the Patent Office shall be made free of charge.

 Section 39.
-Filing of an Appeal
+Notice of Appeal Against a Decision of the Patent Office